 Remove from the oven, add the sweet or savory filling of your choice like quiche fillings, pumpkin filling.

 Return to the oven until the filling is set around 40-50 minutes for a pumpkin pie or 30-40 minutes for a quiche.

-If you used a removable bottom pan you will be able to unmold your pie after it cool for 3 hours in the pn at room temperature.
+If you used a removable bottom pan you will be able to unmold your pie after it cool for 3 hours in the pan at room temperature.
 For ceramic and glass pan, don't unmold and serve directly from the pan.

 You can prepare the dough 24 hours before.
-Wrap the dough ball in a plastic wrap and store in the fridge.
+Wrap the dough ball in plastic wrap and store in the fridge.
 Remove from the fridge 3 hours before rolling to soften.

-Powder sweetener: for a sweet sugar free pie I recommend to use swerve as a sugar free sweetener or monk fruit.
-There is no carbs, calories or aftertaste using those.
-If not sugar free, I recommend coconut sugar or unrefined cane sugar.Salt: don't use salt if you are using this pie for a sweet piePie pan: I use a loose bottom quiche pan - much easier to un mold the crust without breaking it.
-I used this recipe in a 8 inches quiche pan and in a 9 inches pie pan.
+Powder sweetener: for a sweet sugar-free pie, I recommend using swerve as a sugar-free sweetener or monk fruit.
+There is no carbs, calories or aftertaste using these.
+If not sugar-free, I recommend coconut sugar or unrefined cane sugar.Salt: don't use salt if you are using this pie for a sweet pie.Pie pan: I use a loose-bottom quiche pan - much easier to un-mold the crust without breaking it.
+I used this recipe in an 8-inch quiche pan and in a 9-inch pie pan.
 There is enough dough for both.
-The crust will be thinner in a 9 inch pan of course.
-Use the pan size you want regarding the crust thickness you love.
-I love a thicker crust for sweet pie and use a 8 inch quiche pan for pumpkin pie.
+The crust will be thinner in a 9-inch pan of course.
+Use the pan size you want to get the crust thickness you love.
+I love a thicker crust for sweet pie and use an 8-inch quiche pan for a pumpkin pie.